spotinst/spotctl/README.md

 ## Getting Started

-Before using `spotctl`, you need to configure your Spotinst credentials.
+Before using `spotctl`, you need to configure your Spot credentials.
 You can do this in several ways:

-* Environment variables
+- Environment variables
-* Credentials file
+- Credentials file

 The quickest way to get started is to run the `spotctl configure` command:

 ```
 $ spotctl configure
 ```

 [![asciicast](https://asciinema.org/a/266181.png)](https://asciinema.org/a/266181)

 To use environment variables, do the following:

 ```